 - Put strawberries and sugar into a small saucepan.
 Add 1/3 cup of water to the saucepan and stir the strawberries, sugar and water together to blend.

-- Heat the mixture over a medium high heat until it starts to boil.
+- Heat the mixture over medium-high heat until it starts to boil.

 - Stir the mixture and then reduce the heat to medium before stirring the vanilla into the mixture.

-- Cook the strawberry mixture over a medium heat for 3-4 more minutes, stirring frequently.
+- Cook the strawberry mixture over medium heat for 3-4 more minutes, stirring frequently.

 - Remove the saucepan from heat.